A Limp in the Woods (Day 107)

 ...and perhaps not so much about seizing them, as the gung-ho types might proclaim we ought, but about allowing the moments to seize us.

 We’d each worn out our vocal cords, but thoughts continued to race as we worked our way up Mount Race.
 I could tell the former because we were, for once, mute.
 A rarity!
 The next hour would pass peacefully, even in the face of an unreasonably steep clamber over Mount Everett (note: not Everest).
 More hours passed.
 Clouds too.
 Rain, then rainbows.
 Mosquitoes returned and flourished when we dropped into ravines and thicker woodlands--they’d lurk behind a bush, before an ambush--but views and relief abounded each time we climbed.
-Breaks were timed so that they occurred high, where the sun and wind ran the pests away.
+Breaks were timed so that they occurred high, where the sun and wind pushed the pests away.
 Only the dumbest of hikers can’t figure such a routine out.
 Not surprisingly, it took me more than a thousand miles.

 Harboring